Zen Studies

 • To limit the risk of infection, we ask that you carefully and honestly assess your health before coming to our temples.
 Please stay home if you have even mild symptoms (including runny nose, sore throat, cough, sinus/nasal congestion, loss of smell, fever, or gastrointestinal symptoms, body aches or fatigue).
 Symptoms may precede a positive Covid test result by several days, or may indicate influenza or another infection that will not be detected by testing for Covid.
 While we appreciate that it is a hardship to miss an event you have planned for, this is the single most important precaution you can take to protect both yourself and other Sangha members.

-• Do not attend if you have been exposed to someone with influenza, Covid-19 or any communicable infection in the week before the event — even if you do not have symptoms.
+• Do not attend if you have been exposed to someone with influenza, Covid-19 or any other infection, even if you do not have symptoms.

 • Wearing a mask is optional.
-However, those attending any event at DBZ with an overnight stay must bring a supply of N-95 or KN-95 masks with them, in case they become necessary — for example, if someone becomes ill during the event.
+However, sesshin participants must bring a supply of N-95 or KN-95 masks with them, in case they become necessary — for example, if someone becomes ill during the sesshin.

 • If you need to cancel due to illness, the full amount paid will be credited toward registration for a future event, refunded, applied to online attendance, or you may designate the amount as a donation.